 - Coughing for several seconds or minutes

-- These symptoms continuing, but your parrot being unable to make a sound
+- These symptoms continue, but your parrot is unable to make a sound

-A cough that indicates sickness, but not choking, will be paired with:
+A cough that indicates sickness but not choking will be paired with the following:

 - Droopy eyes

 Parrots choking to death in the wild is rare, but they have choked to death in captivity.
 If they eat something that fits in their beak but is too large for their throat, it’ll get stuck there.

 Once the food becomes lodged in the trachea, oxygen is cut off, and air will no longer be able to get to the air sacs around its body.
 Within minutes, the lack of oxygen can cause permanent damage.

 Likewise, the item stuck in the parrot’s throat may harm the soft lining of the esophagus.
 Scratching, bleeding, and scarring may result.

 Vet’s Solution To Choking